 That’s not to say consumers have no role to play in creating change.

 People power is incredibly important.
 That’s why we launched The 1% Campaign.
 The campaign calls on the fashion industry to invest 1% of their profits in solving issues in their supply chain, especially around human rights.
 We need more time and investment in activities like better auditing, health and safety training and improved working with NGOs and trade unions at a local level.
 Consumers are in a dominant position to demand this.
 And if we all work together, we can help bring about a solution. >> sign the 1% Campaign petition and demand that multinationals take responsibility for what happens in their name.

 Recommended post in the archive is about the future of sustainable fashion design, and the tragedy happened earlier 2012/ 2013 Bangladesh.
 Quote; “

 After the last months, tragic happenings in the textile industry were several hundreds of people in Bangladesh lost his or her life due to the race to produce textile or fashion garment to the lowest price possible.
 Bangladesh’s workers who sew clothes for Western consumers are among the lowest paid in the industry anywhere in the world.
-It is about time to raise questions about business ethic, corporate responsibility and how companies work with sustainable philosophy & ethics in the twenty-first century”
+It is about time to raise questions about business ethics, corporate responsibility, and how companies work with sustainable philosophy & ethics in the twenty-first century.”